 As the coaches aged, their owners would replace them with new models.
 Poor in-keepers, merchants, and entrepreneurs, who would use them to transport patrons and their customers for a fee, bought these old coaches.
 However, these taxis were not known for being reliable.
 In fact, most of them were accused of being exorbitant and offering poor service.
 It is a reputation, which most taxi drivers have not been able to shake for three centuries.

-To counter these accusations of unprofessionalism, the first formal organization for tax drivers was created in 1634.
+To counter these accusations of unprofessionalism, the first formal organisation for tax drivers was created in 1634.
 Captain J. Baily, a sea for many years, became head of the group.
 At sea, he had worked for the crew of Sir Walter Raleigh, who had been a merchant in the New World.
 Baily acquired four coaches that worked on the Strand.
 He ordered his coachmen to wear uniforms and to charge a uniform fair.

 The success of coaches owned by Baily caused other coach owners to copy the idea.
 Within the next twenty years, taxi services in London grew tremendously.
 However, not everyone kept to the high standards that Baily had for his coachmen.
 Parliament, inspired by Baily, passed legislation to regulate taxis in the city.
 It helped to bring a resemblance of order to the taxi business.